 One of the most frequently asked questions that I hear is, "Can my spouse and I use the same attorney for our uncontested divorce?"
 The answer is no. Whether your divorce is contested or uncontested, an attorney can only represent one party.

-Many couples have the idea they will both hire the same lawyer because they agree on everything.
-The attorney will draft some short document which they will sign, and they will be divorced.
+Many couples know they will both hire the same lawyer because they agree on everything.
+The attorney will draft some short documents to sign, and they will be divorced.

 A Texas divorce is more complicated than that.